-During my Ultra X training I aim for 5–10k swimming, around 2 hours on the bike and between 5–7 hours on the run.
+During my Ultra X training, I aimed for 5-10km swimming, around 2 hours on the bike and between 5-7 hours on the run.

 I get my volume for the running by splitting the sessions into two or even three runs over one day.
 This helps getting volume done on a “normal” workday.

-It also helps you preventing injuries and you can have a interval on the first one and the second run just as an really easy one to get the volume in.
-I am now in winter and having Transgrancanaria coming up I have been spending a lot of time on my feet over the weekends!
+It also helps you preventing injuries and you can have a interval on the first run and the second run can just be a really easy one to get the volume in.
+I am now in winter and, with Transgrancanaria coming up, I have been spending a lot of time on my feet over the weekends!

 How did you fuel and hydrate in the desert, and how did your strategy change from that used in longer triathlon races?

 I consumed the same food as I do in an Ironman.
 This means for me (melted…) chocolate bars!

 The most important thing is to have a “plan”, know what works for you and stick to it!

 My plan was that I drink about 1.5-2 litres an hour, 0.5 litres of this being isotonic and the rest water.